aarongreenwald/website/blog/react-native-eu-2017-review.md

 <span class="img-caption">Just look at how cool those people are.
 I know, right?</span>

-Best of all, it's great to hear or see people use open source libraries that came out of Wix Engineering, becauseit tells us that we're providing the community with value and speaking to a need that exists.
+Best of all, it's great to hear or see people use open source libraries that came out of Wix Engineering, because it tells us that we're providing the community with value and speaking to a need that exists.

 ### Epilogue